-

 Aloha mai

-Lāna‘i Culture & Heritage Center in Hawai‘i is a community that preserves and celebrates the island’s heritage and its ever-evolving culture.
+Discover Lāna‘i’s rich Hawaiian culture and history at the Lāna‘i Culture & Heritage Center.
+Explore exhibits, artifacts, and programs preserving island heritage.
 We share the historical narrative of pre-western contact to eras of ranching, plantation and tourism.
 Our goal is to foster a deeper understanding and appreciation of the island’s unique cultural landscape and history.
 Our vibrant collection of programs bring the community together to celebrate a thriving culture, educate youth and families, restore the land and preserve historic places.

 Museum Open